vesoft-inc/nebula/docs/get-started.md

 `--port` is used for specifying the graph server port and the default value is `3699`.

-`--u` and `--p` are use to specify the user name and password, `user` and `password` are the default authority.
+`--u` and `--p` are used to specify the user name and password, `user` and `password` are the default authority.

 Run `bin/nebula --port=3699 --u=user --p=password` to connect to the graph server.

-You can use `./start-console.sh` to start console in easy mode.
+One easier way to start console is to run

+`./start-console.sh`.

 ```
 Welcome to Nebula Graph (Version 0.1)